Definitely-not-AWS-Workshops/workshop-2-blog/content/13-Experiments-With-GitHub-Actions-Merge-Group/2-Experiment-1/_index.md

 ![00010](/images/13/2/00010.svg?featherlight=false&width=100pc)

 **16.** Expand the **Show main.py content** dropdown, and you might notice the default value of *n* is now 7.
-You should recall that person *b* did not modify this in his code changes.
+You should recall that person *b* did not modify this in his code changes (see step **15** in [13.1 Prepare Source Code](13-experiments-with-gitHub-actions-merge-group/1-prepare-source-code)).

 ![00011](/images/13/2/00011.svg?featherlight=false&width=100pc)

 It turns out that GitHub Actions Checkout will retrieve the merged code between the pull request and the target (*main*) branch.
 Learn more about the issuse [here](https://github.com/actions/checkout/issues/881).

-This experiment demonstrates that even if your code passes all local tests and shows no conflicts on the pull request, you may still face check failures on the remote CI workflow.
-This can occur if you forget to pull the latest updates from the *main* branch and test them with your local changes to catch any hidden issues.
+This experiment demonstrates that even if your code passes all local tests and shows no conflicts on the pull request, you may still have a chance of CI failures on the remote CI workflow.
+This can occur if you forget to pull the latest updates from the *main* branch and test them with your local changes to catch any hidden issues before making a pull request.